LiLabAtVT/I2GDS2025/Group2/README.md

 </details>

 ## 4. Quality control - CheckM
-CheckM is used to evaluate the completeness and contamination of assembled genomes from both historical metagenomes and modern isolates.
+After assembly, CheckM is used to evaluate the completeness and contamination of assembled genomes from both historical metagenomes and modern isolates.
+This step ensures:
-This step ensures that only high-quality genomes are used for downstream analyses such as gene annotation, comparative genomics, and phylogenetic reconstruction.
+- High-quality genomes are used in downstream analyses (annotation, comparative genomics, phylogeny).
+- Consistency across historical and modern datasets, enabling reproducible results.
+- Detection of possible contaminant sequences or incomplete assemblies, which can occur in low-quality herbarium metagenomes.

-CheckM provides standardized metrics, enabling reproducible quality control across all samples.
+CheckM’s lineage-specific workflow provides standardized metrics, reporting:
+- Completeness (%): proportion of expected single-copy marker genes detected.
+- Contamination (%): proportion of duplicated marker genes.
+- Strain heterogeneity: if multiple closely related strains may be present.

 4.1 Quality control of assembled historical metagenomes